miklevin/MikeLev.in/index.md

 a whole bad boy philosophy of yanking back the good stuff for the masses after corporate greed appropriates it, as GE and Bell Labs almost did from Fernando Corbató with Multics until still living national treasure Ken Thompson yanked it back with Unix.
-That got absconded with once again by big tech, so Linux Torvalds yanked it back with Linux, in an eternal repeating story.
+That got absconded with once again by big tech, so Linus Torvalds yanked it back with Linux, in an eternal repeating story.

 Today, a smattering of the tools that they created and liberated can't be taken